 The UK has made a binding commitment to reach net-zero carbon emissions by 2050.
 That means our electricity system won’t be able to rely on polluting fossil fuels as it does today.
-At the same time, electricity demand is expected to rise as we move to battery-powered transport and adopt cleaner ways to heat our homes.
-The Committee on Climate Change (CCC) says that to get to net zero the supply of low-carbon electricity needs to quadruple between now and 2050.
+The move to cleaner sources of power means that, by 2050, we will need around four times the amount of low-carbon electricity we use today.

 While the growing demand for low-carbon electricity will mostly be met by renewables like wind and solar, nuclear electricity will also be a vital component of our future energy mix.
-The CCC reckons the UK needs around 40% of the low-carbon electricity to be reliable (or “firm”) rather than intermittent.
-Today, the only proven “firm” and large-scale, low-carbon technology is nuclear.
+Nuclear doesn't rely on the weather and is the only proven technology that can deliver clean “baseload” power at scale.

 Sizewell C will help Britain move away from imported fossil fuels and deliver reliable low-carbon electricity to 6 million homes for at least 60 years.